teddytomas/stoploss/README.md

 ![alt text](https://github.com/teddytomas/stoploss/blob/master/Architecture.png?raw=true)

-The Stoploss program is an onchain component.
+The **STOPLOSS** program is an onchain component.
 It communicates with the SRM DEX program.

-The Algo Server and Gui Server are off chain components responsible for continually scanning for new Stoploss orders and for executing when conditions are met
+The **ALGOSERVER** and Gui Server are off chain components responsible for continually scanning for new Stoploss orders and for executing when conditions are met

-The Algo UI is a component for managing stoplosses (and potentially other more complex order types)
+The **ALGO UI** is a component for managing stoplosses (and potentially other more complex order types)

-The Store is a Time Series database that captures market data and order details.
+The **STORE** is a Time Series database that captures market data and order details.

+The **MKT DATA** is a listener for market data updates responsible for sending orderbook updates.

+green components are the ones developed independantly. blue components are existing project Serum components.

 ### Sequence Diagram

 ![alt text](https://github.com/teddytomas/stoploss/blob/master/stoploss-sequence.png?raw=true)